rage/java-programming/data/week2/3-repeating.md

 # Ending a Loop

-The loop can be broken out of with command 'break'.
+You can break out of a loop by using the 'break' command.
 When a computer executes the command 'break', the program execution moves onto the next command following the loop block.

-The example below is a program that prints numbers from one to five.
+The example below is a program that prints numbers the from one to five.
 Note how the variable that's used within the loop is defined before the loop.
 This way the variable can be incremented inside the loop and the change sticks between multiple iterations of the loop.

 ```java
 int number = 1;